zhangp365/ComfyUI-utils-nodes/README.md

 ### Features
 - **Upscale**: This extension adds the capability to upscale images.
-- **Check**: Additional functionality for cheching the second image empty or not.
+- **Check**: Additional functionality for checking the second image empty or not.

 ### Original node
 The original ImageConcatenate node can be found [here](https://github.com/kijai/ComfyUI-KJNodes).
 Special thanks to @kijai for their contribution to the initial version.

 ## ColorCorrectOfUtils
 This node, ColorCorrectOfUtils, is an extension of the original [ColorCorrect](https://github.com/EllangoK/ComfyUI-post-processing-nodes/blob/master/post_processing/color_correct.py) node developed by @EllangoK.
-Added the chanels of red, green, and blue adjustment functionalities.
+Added the channels of red, green, and blue adjustment functionalities.

 ## ImagesConcanateToGrid
 This node is designed to concatenate the input one batch images to a grid.
 It can concatenate images in the horizontal or vertical direction.

 ## VolcanoOutpainting
-This node is designed to outpaint the input image using the Volcano engine. use this node, must get your free API key from Volcano engine:
+This node is designed to outpaint the input image using the Volcano engine.
+To use this node, you must get your free API key from Volcano engine:
    - Visit [Volcano engine](https://console.volcengine.com/)
    - Log in with your Volcano engine account
    - Click on "访问控制" or go to [settings](https://console.volcengine.com/iam/keymanage)